 A prenuptial agreement is one that already lays out the division of assets, property and other financial entities in the case of a separation or divorce.
 So if there is indeed a divorce in the future, instead of spending months fighting legal battles about the same, the prenup will come to your rescue.

 Since the prenup is a pre-decided agreement on these things, it comes in handy when a marriage is on the rocks.
 Such questions to ask before marriage might sound like you are being money-minded or too cautious but better safe than sorry.
+Things change, feelings change, circumstances change, priorities change and therefore it’s always better to be prepared for the odd rainy days in the future.

 We know you love your partner dearly but safeguarding yourself early on, is the logical thing to do.